Home Shows A to Z

 Pop Music on British Television 1955 - 1999

 Since The Old Grey Whistle Test had been packed away there would be no outlet for Q magazine flavoured rock music, despite its continued popularity.
-Channel 4 would give it some space on Big World Cafe and other short lived shows, but The Late Show would devote time several days a week to it.
+Channel 4 would give it some space on Big World Café and other short lived shows, but The Late Show would make space several days a week for it.

-By the early nineties it was obvious that many people were only watching it for the music and in March 1990 they broadcast the first of several compilation of ‘just the music’.
-By late 1992 it was decided that a spin off show The Late Show: Later hosted by Jools Holland was launched.
+By the early nineties it was obvious that many people were only watching it for the music and in March 1990 they broadcast the first of several compilations titled 'Just The Music'.
+By late 1992 a spin off show The Late Show: Later hosted by Jools Holland debuted.

 THE LATE SHOW